Health and safety keywords

 The process of determining risks that could potentially cause an issue to an organisation, its processes, procedures or objectives, or a specific task.

 The process for identifying, analysing, assessing, controlling and mitigating intolerable risks within an organisation.

-Threats to which a company or organisation are exposed.
+Threats to which a company or organisation is exposed.
 The risk profile outlines the number of risks, type of risk and potential effects of risks.

-The process of selecting and implementing of measures to modify risk.
+The process of selecting and implementing measures to modify risk.